-Let’s say you have a sales rep that you think is a top performer and send him the most leads.
-However, checking the data would show he closes deals at a lower rate than one of your other sales reps who receives fewer leads but closes deals at a higher percentage.
+One example: Say you have a top-performing sales rep who you send most leads to.
+However, when you delve into the data it shows that she closes deals at a lower rate than one of your other sales reps who receives fewer leads but closes deals at a higher percentage.
 (In fact, here’s how you can easily track sales rep performance.)
-Without knowing this information, you would continue to send more leads to the lower performing sales rep and lose more money from unclosed deals.
+Certainly some performance data that can affect how you portion out leads--which can lead to revenue increase.
+Performance data provides the clarity needed for better results.

 Data helps you understand and improve business processes so you can reduce wasted money and time.
 Every company feels the effects of waste.
-It uses up resources that could be better spent on other things, squanders people’s time, and ultimately impacts your bottom line.
+It depletes resources, squanders time, and ultimately impacts the bottom line.

-Business Insider lists bad advertising decisions as one of the top ways companies waste money.
-With data showing how different marketing channels are performing, you can see which offer the greatest ROI and focus on those.
+For example, bad advertising decisions can be one of the greatest wastes of resources in a company.
+With data showing how different marketing channels are performing, however, you can see which ones offer the greatest ROI and focus on those.
 Or you could dig into why other channels are not performing as well and work to improve their performance.
-Then your money can generate more leads without having to increase your advertising spend.
+This would allow you budget to generate more leads without having to increase the advertising spend.

-However, it can be easy to get lost in data if you don’t have the right tools to help you understand it.
-Of all the tools out there, a BI solution is the best way to access and interpret consumer data so you can leverage it for higher sales.
+However, it can be easy to get lost in all the data you have if you don’t have the right tools to help you understand it.
+Especially for SMBs, a BI solution designed for them is the best way to access and interpret consumer data so you can leverage it for higher sales.

-Today, running your business with the help of data is the new standard.
-If you’re not using data to guide your business into the future, you will become a business of the past.
-Fortunately, the advances in data processing and visualization make growing your business with data easier to do.
-To simply visualize your data and get the insights you need to propel your company into the future, you need a modern BI tool.
+Today, running your business with the help of data is table stakes.
+If you’re not using data to uncover insights that will guide your business into the future, you will become a business of the past.
+Fortunately, the advances in data processing and visualization make growing your business with data easier than ever.
+And there are tools available to do it.